elifcansuyildiz/elifcansuyildiz/README.md

 ### Hi, I'm Elif 👋

-I'm a master's student at the University of Bonn specializing in Computer Vision, Deep Learning, and Machine Learning.
+I'm a master's student at the University of Bonn specializing in Machine Learning.

 On this Github page, I share my Computer Vision projects, Deep Learning Projects, notebooks as well as other AI projects, and list them below with brief explanations.